Herbert Carlsson

-Knut Herbert "Murren" Karlsson (8 September 1896 – 21 October 1952), better known as Herbert Carlsson, was a Swedish football inside forward born in Gothenburg.
+Knut Herbert "Murren" Karlsson (8 September 1896 – 21 October 1952), better known as Herbert Carlsson, was a Swedish footballer who played as an inside forward.
 He played professionally in both Sweden and the United States.
-He also earned twenty caps, scoring nineteen goals, with the Swedish national team.
+He also earned twenty caps, scoring nineteen goals, with the Sweden national team between 1918 and 1922.
+He represented his country at the 1920 Summer Olympics where he was the tournament top scorer.

 Club career

 After starting his career playing for three local clubs, he joined IFK Göteborg in 1917 and won a Swedish Championship with the club the year after.
 He became the club's first big star.
 He emigrated to United States in 1922 where he played in for the New York Vikings in the New York State League.
 In 1924, he signed with Indiana Flooring in the American Soccer League.
-In 1927, he joined the Vikings on a tour of Scandinavia.
+In 1927, he toured with the Vikings of Scandinavia.
 When he returned to the United States, he found that his team had been sold to Charles Stoneham and renamed the New York Nationals.
 In 1930, Stoneham renamed the team the New York Giants.
 Carlsson left the Giants and the ASL following the 1931 fall season.
-He returned to Sweden in 1936 where he stayed until he died in 1952.
+He returned to Sweden in 1936 to end his career when he died in 1952.